Sara Gideon: Political positions

 Gideon said that affordable drugs and health care were her primary campaign issues.
 She supports the Affordable Care Act ("Obamacare").
 She also supports a public health insurance option, which would allow Americans to buy into Medicare while also retaining a private health insurance market.
 She supports allowing Medicare to negotiate lower prices for prescription drugs, and a prohibition on pharmaceutical company "pay to delay" agreements.

 In the state House, Gideon sponsored legislation to expand abortion access and extend benefits to families in poverty.
 She states she will fight any attempts to attack or defund Planned Parenthood; will work to roll back the Title X gag rule, which has impacted Maine Family Planning and Planned Parenthood clinics.
 Gideon has been endorsed by Planned Parenthood Action Fund and NARAL.
 Gideon opposed the Trump tax bill.
 Gideon supports the U.S. rejoining the Paris Agreement to combat climate change; the U.S. entered the agreement under Barack Obama, but withdrew under Donald Trump.
 She supports government funding for the development of renewable energy (e.g. solar, wind, geo-thermal) and the federal regulation of greenhouse gas emissions.
 Gideon supports universal background checks and red flag laws, and has expressed support for high-capacity magazine restrictions.
 Gideon supports various police reforms, including a police misconduct registry and requirements for the use of body cameras and vehicle cameras.

 Personal life

-Gideon married Jewish attorney Benjamin Rogoff in November 2001.
-Gideon agreed to convert Judaism in exchange for her husband taking her last name.
+Gideon married attorney Benjamin Rogoff in November 2001.
+According to her sister Melanie, Gideon agreed to convert to Judaism as part of an agreement in which Rogoff took the Gideon surname.
 Benjamin Gideon is a medical malpractice and personal injury attorney at Gideon Asen LLC.